 For more information, please visit The Joint Commission website.

 About Northeast Rehabilitation Hospital Network:

 Northeast Rehabilitation Hospital Network includes four acute inpatient rehabilitation hospitals – located in Salem, Portsmouth, Manchester, and Nashua – that provide comprehensive rehabilitation services to help individuals who have been affected by an unexpected, life-changing injury or illness rebuild their lives.
 Custom recovery programs for stroke, brain injury, amputation, neurological conditions, spinal cord injuries and orthopedic conditions are provided at each of these locations by a comprehensive clinical care team consisting of dedicated hospitalists and physiatrists; RNs; physical, speech and occupational therapists; and specialty physicians.
 All four hospitals are accredited by The Joint Commission and have also earned Disease-Specific Care Certification for brain injury, stroke, and amputee rehabilitation.
 Northeast Rehabilitation Hospital Network opened its flagship location in Salem, NH, in 1984 under the leadership of Howard M. Gardner, M.D.
-Since then, Northeast Rehabilitation Hospital Network has grown to include over 20 outpatient centers, a home care division, a sports medicine division, an outpatient pediatric division and many other services for those in need of rehabilitation.
+Since then, Northeast Rehabilitation Hospital Network has grown to include over 20 outpatient centers, a sports medicine division, an outpatient pediatric division and many other services for those in need of rehabilitation.